 Due to the high demand for the health promotion major, the College of Public Health requires both an application and essay for admission into the degree program.
 Applications are accepted each Fall and Spring Semester.

 A student may apply to the health promotion major after satisfactory completion of the University General Education Curriculum requirements (or the core curriculum) (one course may remain incomplete at time of application).
 A student in the process of completing the required course work may be provisionally accepted contingent upon satisfactory completion of the required courses while maintaining the required 2.7 GPA for admission.
 One core course may remain incomplete although it should be completed within one semester of beginning the major.
-University requirements, including US and Georgia history and constitution requirements, must also be completed upon application.
-See “Admission Requirements” for further details.
+The University’s history and constitution requirements must be completed by the end of the semester of application and before enrolling in HPRB 3020S.

 1) Admissions Essay: Describe your career goals as you currently envision them.
 What is your interest in health promotion and disease prevention?
 Be sure to consider how this major fits with your goals.
 Suggestions to consider include volunteer experience, work experience, personal experience, or relevant coursework that sparked your interest in health or in health promotion.